Jun 12, 2026Buying Guide

 - Stable swivel base (reduces awkward twisting at busy workstations)

-TCO is simple: if a caster breaks or gas lift fails, the whole chair becomes a problem.
+TCO is simple: if a caster breaks or a gas lift fails, the whole chair becomes a problem.

 Two specs I always verify